Sponsor session 1 - ZFS Dive: exploring how the ZFS Storage Appliance works (Red Stack Tech)

 (Still) No Silver Bullets : OBIEE 12c Performance in the Real World

+Are you involved in the design and development of OBIEE systems and want to know the best way to go about ensuring good performance?
+Maybe you've an existing OBIEE system with performance "challenges" that you need to diagnose?
 This presentation looks at the practical elements of diagnosing the causes of performance issues in OBIEE, and discusses good practices to observe when developing new systems.
 It includes discussion of OBIEE 12c and with additional emphasis on analysis of Usage Tracking data for the accurate profiling and diagnosis of issues.

 Query Transformations

 Query transformations are actually so called logical optimization which is done before the Cost Based Optimizer performs the physical optimization.
 Transformations are performed always and are performed transparently to the end user.
+In latest database releases Oracle introduced new transformations to boost the performance of certain SQL statements.
+In this presentation we will discuss most of the transformations.

 Oracle Management Cloud: narzędzia do analizy, korelacji i przechowywania logów i metryk środowiska (Oracle)